wd5gnr/mhs5200a/README.md

 Install
 =======
-Just put the three files on your path in the same directory:
+Just put the following files on your path in the same directory:
 * setwave5200
 * setwave5200.dat
 * setwave5200.awk